jhwa426/Booking-System/readme.md

 ## [Booking.Football](https://booking-football.onrender.com/)

-- Utilising React JS and the MERN stack (MongoDB, Express, React, and Node) stack
+- Utilising React JS and the MERN (MongoDB, Express, React, and Node) stack
 - Facilitated the development of React applications with backend connectivity via HTTP and incorporated user authentication
 - Feel free to try on the website as an administrator (<b>email: admin@a.com, password: admin</b>) : Admin can access the <b>Administration Panel</b> and can manage the <b>current booking, courts, and users.</b>
 - Implemented a persistent storage application for <b>CRUD</b> on the website (<b>Create</b> the court, <b>Read</b> the current booking, <b>Update</b> the court and <b>Delete</b> the court)